 2. Can you monitor the instrument without the crowd hearing?
 Just in case!

-3. Are you going to be performing the notes or sending midi to this?
+3. Are you going to be performing the notes or sending midi to these from Ableton?
 We’ll go into more midi detail shortly – stay with us.

 4. Does it all work smoothly?